Frequently Asked Questions

 Can I use AP credit to help fulfill my IS major?

-Students can use AP credit to place out of the Macroeconomics, Microeconomics, and Fundamentals of Politics II requirements within the IS major.
+Students can use AP credit to place out of the Macroeconomics, Microeconomics, Fundamentals of Politics II, or Comparative Politics requirements within the IS major.
 See the Economics and Political Science websites for details concerning which tests and scores grant AP credit.
 Students must still take 14 courses to complete the major, and should therefore enroll in higher level EC or PO electives, or receive pre-approval from ISP to take a different class related to their field of study.

 Which courses fulfill the IS major HCS core requirements?

-The list of acceptable courses is revised each semester; view the current list.
+The list of acceptable courses is revised each semester.
+View the current list of acceptable courses.
 Students should be aware that a sequence of two courses (i.e. Religious Quest I & II) fulfills both requirements for the HCS core.
 Students can also mix sequences to fulfill this requirement (i.e. Globalization I & Asia in the World II).
 If you plan on using these sequences to fulfill University core requirements as well, check with the appropriate department regarding their core requirement policies.

 How many classes is the minor?